ctrueden/ctrueden.github.io/_posts/2026-03-26-python-dep-mgmt-missing-piece.md

 ## The Core Problem

-I am increasingly convinced that Python's dependency management is fundamentally broken compared to Java's.
-Python's package metadata has a structural gap that forces library authors into an impossible choice.
+I am increasingly convinced that Python's dependency management ecosystem is fundamentally broken compared to Java's, for one reason: Python's package metadata has a structural gap that forces library authors into an impossible choice.

 Here's the argument in brief: in Java, [Maven](https://maven.apache.org/)'s `pom.xml` provides *soft* version pinning: library authors declare "I verified dependency libfoo works at version 2.28.0—use it as a starting point, but feel free to move if something else in the mix requires otherwise."
 Python's `pyproject.toml` offers no equivalent: you can express a constraint (`>=2.28.0,<3`), but you cannot communicate "this is a version I verified works."
 Lockfiles provide strict reproducibility, but at the cost of composability—they are only a partial solution for communicating a signal missing from primary project metadata.